QualityOps/wdio-timeline-reporter/README.md

 ![example.png](./images/example.png)

 ## Why?
 Because we spend a lot of time debugging failing tests switching from terminal output to viewing error screenshots etc. This reporter aggregates all the typical information you will need into one report.
-Run tests and have a nice timeline of events you can look back at to further verify everything looks ok.
+Run tests and have a nice visual timeline of events you can look back at to further verify everything looks ok.

 #### Features include:
 1. Works great with Mocha and Jasmine frameworks.
 (Also works with Cucumber but every step will be reported as a test)